 - "GUAM" in red letters: Asserts Guam's identity and highlights its name prominently within the seal.

-Usage and Significance of the Guam Flag
+Usage and significance of the Guam flag

 The flag of Guam serves as a powerful symbol of Chamorro heritage, cultural pride, and political identity.
 It is proudly displayed on government buildings, during official ceremonies, and at cultural events.
 The flag plays a significant role in asserting Guam's unique place within the United States and its distinct cultural and historical legacy.